Sample Output — APODICTIC Development Editor v2.3.1

 Stress Test Summary

 Would this manuscript survive hostile scrutiny?
 Yes.
-The core strengths — voice, combat architecture, buddy dynamic, the Death Watch — absorb the hits.
-The two claims that land (competence-fantasy flatness and emotional thinness around the death toll) are real vulnerabilities, but they're the known costs of the book's tonal and structural choices, not failures of execution.
-A hostile reader would score points but wouldn't define the reading experience for the target audience.
+The core strengths — voice, force architecture, the two-hander, the enacted thesis — absorb the hits.
+The two claims that land (competence-fantasy flatness and the under-felt death toll) are real vulnerabilities, but they're the known costs of the book's tonal choices, not failures of execution.

-Which claims to address vs. accept as trade-offs: The death toll finding is the one worth addressing — not because the hostile reader is right that the book doesn't care, but because a single beat of genuine emotional weight would strengthen the book's best argument (that Carl's decency is an act of resistance) by showing what the resistance costs.
-The competence-fantasy concern is a trade-off to accept: undermining Carl's tactical reliability would damage the survival spine that everything else hangs on.
-The tutorial pacing is genre infrastructure.
-The satire depth is a mismatched expectation.
+Which to address vs. accept: The death-toll beat is the one worth addressing — one moment of felt weight strengthens the book's best argument by showing what Carl's resistance costs.
+The Donut-at-the-climaxes note is the cheapest high-value fix.
+The competence concern is a trade-off to accept: undermining Carl's reliability would damage the survival spine everything hangs on.
+The satire-depth complaint is a mismatched expectation.

 Appendix A: Severity Calibration

-Before writing this letter, a bidirectional severity check was performed on all findings.
+Before writing this letter, a bidirectional severity check was performed on every finding, and a post-synthesis evidence pass re-checked the load-bearing claims against the manuscript.

 Appendix B: Framework Notes